avine/formation-angular-base/Slides/08_pipes.md

 - The *Pipes* available by default are directly usable
 - Possibility to chain the pipes one after the other
 - Ability to pass parameters with the `:` character
-- The parameters are **bindés** and the result is recalculated with each change
+- The parameters are **binded** and the result is recalculated on every change
 - The syntax is the following

   `{{ myData | pipeName:pipeArg1:pipeArg2 | anotherPipe }}`